 ||April - Term 3

-Please note: children must be 3 years old before taking up their place.
+Please note: children must be three years old before taking up their place.

-Your child may be eligible for a funded place if you receive one or more of these benefits:
+Your two year old child may be eligible if you receive one or more of these benefits:

-- *Both maximum Child Tax Credit and maximum Working Tax Credit with annual household income below £7,320
+- both maximum Child Tax Credit and maximum Working Tax Credit with annual household income below £7,920*

 *Income thresholds for these benefits vary annually